New school cellphone law takes effect next year

-METRO DETROIT/LANSING — Michigan students in kindergarten through 12th grade won’t be bringing their cellphones inside the classroom next year while at school.
+METRO DETROIT/LANSING — Michigan students in kindergarten through 12th grade won’t be bringing their cellphones inside the classroom next year.

 On Feb.
 10, Gov. Gretchen Whitmer signed two legislative bills — Senate Bill No. 495 and House Bill No. 4141 — into law that call for Michigan school districts to create action plans to keep cellphones out of the classroom.